❦ ❦ ❦

 Rama thought of his love.
 He did not know whether she was alive, but he did not even think about what to do.
 He set out tracking the small army that had destroyed the town, in hopes of finding the slaves they had taken.

 It only took a few days to find the people of the village.
 He devised a plan to free his young lady.
 He would go in without disguise, make it clear that he had come looking for a relative, and allow himself to be captured.
-Then, when he could locate her, he would make himself appear to be one of her captors convince whatever guards there were that he was to take her away, and leave with her.
+Then, when he could locate her, he would make himself appear to be one of her captors, convince whatever guards there were that he was to take her away, and leave with her.
 That was the rough plan, which would have to be improvised as required.

 There was one hitch.
 She had died in the attack.

 Rama did not have a plan for how to deal with her loss.
 He had allowed himself to be captured.
 He had allowed himself to be enslaved.
-But his real master was not the enemy who had burned the village.
+But his real enslavement was not to the enemy who had burned the village.
 The strongest bonds on him were of his own making.
 He was slave to his own dejection.
 He had lost all interest in living.
 And so, he did not even try to escape.

 Not many days passed before a stranger named Timeer came to see him.
 The man wanted to know if he was a Brahmin.
 Rama did not want it to be known that he had been trained as a soldier, and in truth he actually was a Brahmin, so he simply answered in the affirmative.
 The man told him he would be sent to a town where his services could be used to perform ceremonies.